JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
-Starting on the 4th Night, you may attack one additional player (by yourself) per night, in addition to taking part in the normal "pack" kill.
+Starting on the 4th Night, you may attack one additional player (by yourself) per night, in addition to taking part in the normal "pack-hunter" kill.
 Because of this, it's in your best interest to wait until the pack has announced its target to the Moderator before selecting a target for your solo kill.
 Offsetting this powerful ability is an equally powerful weakness: If you are scanned by the [Seer](#seer), you will not merely be revealed as a werewolf - you will be killed!
 Since all night takes place simultaneously, being scanned will not negate your solo kill during that night.

 ## Gray Wolf
 * **TEAM:** Werewolf